-- 1. Midterm exam: The midterm will consist of multiple-choice and short answer questions covering the lectures and readings from Topics 1-5, and will take place shortly after reading week, with the exact date to be determined by the registrar. - 2.
-Final exam: Like the midterm, the final will consist of multiple choice and short answer questions.
+- 1. Midterm exam: The midterm will consist of multiple choice questions covering the lectures and readings from Topics 1-6, and will take place in class on March 2. - Final exam: Like the midterm, the final will consist of multiple choice questions.
 However, unlike the midterm, the final exam will be partially cumulative.
-25% of the exam will cover lecture material (but not readings) from Topics 1-5.
-75% of the exam will cover lecture material and readings for Topics 6-11.
-The date is set by the UTSC registrar, will take place sometime from April 13-23, and will be announced as soon as it is set. - 3.
+30% of the exam will cover lecture material (but not readings) from Topics 1-6.
+70% of the exam will cover lecture material and readings for Topics 7-11.
+The date is set by the UTSC registrar, will take place sometime from April 13-27, and will be announced as soon as it is set. - 3.
 Homework assignments: This course aims to introduce you to some of the major neural, mathematical and computational models in decision neuroscience, as well as to help you develop basic facility in the use of statistical software and computer programming.
 In the service of these twin goals, you will be asked to complete five homework assignments during the semester.
-Some of these assignments will involve performing simple statistical analysis on, and writing computer programs to implement key aspects of computational models.
+Some of these assignments will involve performing simple statistical analysis, and writing computer programs to implement key aspects of computational models.